pyrocko/pyrocko/doc/source/library/examples/plotting.rst

     :py:class:`pyrocko.beachball` and :py:mod:`pyrocko.moment_tensor`.

-This exmaple shows how to plot a full, deviatoric and double-couple beachball for a moment tensor.
+This example shows how to plot a full, a deviatoric and a double-couple beachball for a moment tensor.

 ::